-- File a petition to divorce either jointly together with your spouse or alone
+- You must file a petition to divorce either jointly together with your spouse or alone.

-- In the case you file alone, you will also need to serve your spouse papers and submit proof to the court.
+- If you file separately, you will need to serve your spouse and submit proof to the court.

 - Once filed, there's a 120 day waiting period before a final hearing can take place.

-- Prior to the final hearing, you can elect to have a hearing for temporary orders (temporary rules child custody and support, alimony, property and asset use, debts, etc, until the divorce is finalized).
+- Prior to the final hearing, you can elect to have a hearing for temporary orders in regards to child custody, child support, alimony, property division, asset use, debts, etc, until the divorce is finalized.

-- The couple can finalize the agreement, or in cases where they can't agree, the court will order mediation extending the process.
+- The couple can agree on custody, placement, support, and property division, the divorce can be finalized. or in cases where they can't agree, the court will order mediation extending the process.